okviz/okviz.github.io/_mydocs/calendar-pro/options/about/index.md

 - **Active (Grace Period):** There is a problem with your last payment.
 The license is still active but in a week's time it will no longer be valid.
 - **Suspended:**: The license has been deactivated.
 Calendar Pro can no longer be used.
 - **Inactive:** You don't have a valid license, you cannot use Calendar Pro.
-- **Not Available:** A problem has occured in checking the license status.
+- **Not Available:** A problem has occurred in checking the license status.
 The visual will continue to check it until it is resolved.
 After a few minutes, if the licensing system is unavailable, the license will be considered invalid and the visual locked.

 See more on [Licensing](../../licensing.md).